Jennis7/adidas-account-generator/README.md

 The password and the domain can be edited in `config.json`.

 ## Changes
 - I added Adidas DE as region.
-But you can still use UK and US as region
+But you can still use UK and US.
-- The HTML was updated
+- The HTML file was updated.
 - The generator generates random letters instead of using a prefix for the first part of the email
 - The E-Mail format was changed.
-- You can now set a unique password for all accounts instead of random passwords
+- You can now set a unique password for all accounts instead of random passwords.
-- You can now change all personal details in the ´config´
+- You can now change all personal details in the `config`.

 ## Requirements